jasper-zanjani/notes/win-server.md

 # Windows Server and Active Directory

-Term                                              | Definition
+Term                                              | Definition | Source
 ---                                               | ---
-Active Server Pages (ASP)                         | Microsoft scripting technology Active Directory Federation Services (AD FS)      | used by the __Web Application Proxy__ role service of __Remote Access__ role to authenticate corporate users to allow access to intranet web applications from the outside [WSAF](sources/wsaf.md): 158
+Active Server Pages (ASP)                         | Microsoft scripting technology Active Directory Federation Services (AD FS)      | used by the __Web Application Proxy__ role service of __Remote Access__ role to authenticate corporate users to allow access to intranet web applications from the outside | [WSAF](sources/wsaf.md): 158
 DirectAccess                                      | Allows access to corporate intranet without using a VPN.
-Introduced in Windows Server 2008 R2; uses __IPsec__ protocol to encrypt communication between client and server; encapsulave IPv6 traffic over IPv4 to reach intranet from the internet.
-[WSAF](sources/wsaf.md): 157
+Introduced in Windows Server 2008 R2; uses __IPsec__ protocol to encrypt communication between client and server; encapsulave IPv6 traffic over IPv4 to reach intranet from the internet. | [WSAF](sources/wsaf.md): 157
-Distributed Component Object Model (DCOM)         | Microsoft technology for communication between software components on networked computers which provides the communication infrastructure for __Microsoft COM+__ application servers.|[ITP](sources/itp-winsrv-mcsa.md) domain                                            | an administrative boundary for Active Directory (usually symbolized by a triangle) forest                                            | security boundary for Active Directory functional level                                  | determines available AD DS capabilities at the Forest and Domain levels [WSAF](sources/wsaf.md): 117 group                                             | collection of Active Directory objects, typically representing users, computers, peripheral devices, and network services [WSAF](sources/wsaf.md): 182
+Distributed Component Object Model (DCOM)         | Microsoft technology for communication between software components on networked computers which provides the communication infrastructure for __Microsoft COM+__ application servers.| [ITP](sources/itp-winsrv-mcsa.md) domain                                            | an administrative boundary for Active Directory (usually symbolized by a triangle) forest                                            | security boundary for Active Directory functional level                                  | determines available AD DS capabilities at the Forest and Domain levels | [WSAF](sources/wsaf.md): 117 group                                             | collection of Active Directory objects, typically representing users, computers, peripheral devices, and network services | [WSAF](sources/wsaf.md): 182
-Group Policy Object (GPO)                         | collection of configured parameters that show how computers will looka nd behave for a certain group of users [WSAF](sources/wsaf.md): 183
+Group Policy Object (GPO)                         | collection of configured parameters that show how computers will looka nd behave for a certain group of users | [WSAF](sources/wsaf.md): 183
 Internet Client Printing (ICP)                    | technology used for the __Internet Printing__ role service of the __Print and Document Services__ role
-IPsec                                             | Secure protocol used by __DirectAccess__ [WSAF](sources/wsaf.md): 157
+IPsec                                             | Secure protocol used by __DirectAccess__ | [WSAF](sources/wsaf.md): 157
-Network Operating System (NOS)                    | software capable of managing, maintaining, and providing resources in the network [WSAF](sources/wsaf.md): 14
+Network Operating System (NOS)                    | software capable of managing, maintaining, and providing resources in the network | [WSAF](sources/wsaf.md): 14
-Remote Desktop Connection (RDC)                   | [WSAF](sources/wsaf.md): 163
+Remote Desktop Connection (RDC)                   |  | [WSAF](sources/wsaf.md): 163
-Remote Procedure Call (RPC)                       | protocol that one program can use to request a service from a program located on another network host without having to navigate that network|[ITP](sources/itp-winsrv-mcsa.md)
+Remote Procedure Call (RPC)                       | protocol that one program can use to request a service from a program located on another network host without having to navigate that network | [ITP](sources/itp-winsrv-mcsa.md)
-Virtual Private Network (VPN)                     | secure path within a organization's network, or on the internet, for transmitting sensitive data [WSAF](sources/wsaf.md): 164
+Virtual Private Network (VPN)                     | secure path within a organization's network, or on the internet, for transmitting sensitive data | [WSAF](sources/wsaf.md): 164

 Program                                           | Binary        | Description   |Source